Targeted Threat Protection - URL Pre-Delivery Action - Oct 2025

 On Tuesday, November 18th, 2025, Mimecast will enable the URL Protection - URL Pre Delivery Action with the Hold setting for all customers.
 This enhancement improves your security by scanning high-risk URLs in emails before they reach your end users' inboxes.
 Mimecast recommends keeping this service turned on for maximum protection.
 To disable this action, follow these easy steps below:

-1. Log in to your Mimecast Administration Console.
+1. Log in to the Mimecast Administration Console.

 2. Navigate to Policies | Gateway Policies